Dismembered/Dismembered.github.io/_posts/2014-06-23-HelloWorld-Tutorial_part2.markdown

 {% endhighlight %}

 **Step 8:**
-View your visualization.
+Finally we need to run our program.

 In the console there will be a string giving you a link to view your visualization.

 `Check out your visuals at http://bridges.cs.uncc.edu/assignments/0/YOUR_USERNAME?apikey=YOUR_API_KEY_WILL_BE_HERE`

-Copy and paste the URL into your favorite browser to view your visualization.
+Copy and paste the URL into your favorite browser in order to view your visualization.
 Where the URL says `YOUR_USERNAME` be sure to replace it with your Bridges user name.